Ynlay/100-days-of-code/log.md

 **Today's Progress**: Not much coding today, however i read a lot about how the internet works, what DNS is and how to setup a
 		      website/blog using wordpress.com and the differences between wordpress.com and wordpress.org

+### Day 68: March 27(skipped a day)

+**Today's Progress**: Learned more about wordpress and databases, differences between wordpress.com and wordpress.org, 				      downloaded XAMPP.

 ### DAYS SKIPPED SO FAR : 15